dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 <hr>

-Welcome to the September ediof the Wavvy Music Accolades.
-Read more about the changes from the weekly format in the News section below.
-But first, let's get to the music!!
+Welcome to the September edition of the Wavvy Music Accolades, where we recognize incredible music from around the world with under 100,000 plays.
+The Wavvys are part of cxc.world, an online map of music any artist can contribute to, and fans can support their favorite artists with just a click.

 # Watch the winning music playlist here, presented by [Douglas](https://douglas.life)